(4 votes, average: 5.00 out of 5)

 These are the steps involved in code signing software.
 Now, let us discuss why a Hardware Token is needed for EV Validation Code Signing.

 Typically, EV Code Signing Certificates are for those organizations that have proven the legitimacy of their business.
-Thus, big enterprises go for this certificate to enjoy a seamless security process.
-The certificate also helps them bypass the Microsoft Defender SmartScreen alert.
-Moreover, they buy these certificates for using the of advanced security benefits.
+Thus, big enterprises use this certificate to enjoy a seamless security process.

 Apart from that, the CAs offer the Hardware Token due to the following reasons:

-Now, let us assume that there is no hardware token for your EV Code Signing Certificate.
+Now, let us assume there is no hardware token for your EV Code Signing Certificate.
 Is it really possible?
 Let’s find out.

 No, it is not.
 Now that you understand how the EV Code Signing Certificate works, you know how necessary is the Hardware tokens.
 Therefore, every EV applicant receives one from the CA. Moreover, these tokens add much to the popularity of the EV certificate.